White-Cheeked Macaque, Macaca leucogenys

 What we know for certain about white-cheeked macaques is from those two independent groups of intrepid explorers: the team of Chinese wildlife researchers, credited in 2015 with discovering the species, and the bird-watching group from India who affirmed the species’ discovery shortly thereafter.

-White-cheeked macaques live in multi-male, multi-female groups (known as “troops” in the primate world) comprising a pair of breeding adults and their young.
-In October 2013, the Chinese researchers encountered six groups of macaques over a six-day period.
+White-cheeked macaques live in multi-male, multi-female groups (known as “troops”) comprising a pair of breeding adults and their young.
+In October 2013, the Chinese researchers encountered six groups of macaques over six days.
 Five of the groups were foraging or resting in the forest.
 Members of the sixth group, comprising two adult males and four adult females, were observed foraging along a riverbank.
 Eventually, a couple began to mate.
 Later in the day, researchers spotted (and photographed) two juveniles and another adult.

 Fast forward to November 2014, when the Indian bird-watching group entered the forest in Arunachal Pradesh.
 To their delight, they encountered a family of six monkeys, yet to be identified as white-cheeked macaques.
 The monkeys, two males and four females, were grooming one another, resting, foraging, and playing along a riverbank.
 The birders’ patience rewarded them with an intimate moment: the adult couple began mating.